The Lees of Happiness: Background

 The Chicago Tribune paid $750 for the story and featured it in the "Blue Ribbon Fiction" section of the December 12, 1920 Sunday edition.
 In the annotated table of contents which Fitzgerald introduces the stories collected in Tales of the Jazz Age (1922), he placed "The Lees of Happiness" under the category "Unclassified Masterpieces":

 Of this story I can say it came to me in an irresistible form, crying to be written.
 It will be accused perhaps of being a mere piece of sentimentality, but, as I saw it, it was a great deal more.
 If, therefore, it lacks the ring of sincerity, or even of tragedy, the fault rests not with the theme but with my handling of it.

-Fitzgerald added "facetiously" that the work had been honored with the "quadruple gold laurel leaf." a fictitious literary award.
+Fitzgerald added "facetiously" that the work had been honored with the "quadruple gold laurel leaf", a fictitious literary award.

 Themes

-Unlike many of Fiztgerald's flapper-themed stories of the 1920s involving youthful, collegiate protagonists, "The Lees of Happiness" involves two people the author follows into middle-age: Jeffery Curtain, a writer, and an actress, Roxanne Milbank.
+Unlike many of Fiztgerald's flapper-themed stories of the 1920s involving youthful, collegiate protagonists, "The Lees of Happiness" involves three people the author follows into middle-age: Harry Cromwell, Jeffery Curtain, a writer, and an actress, Roxanne Milbank.
 Each protagonist experiences a humiliating or tragic loss of their respective spouses.
 The story anticipates the theme of marital discord that preoccupied Fitzgerald during the Great Depression.
 Literary critic John Kuehl writes: ‘The tragic marriage motif that will dominate Fitzgerald's fiction in the 1930s and that will culmination with his novel Tender is the Night (1935) has already surfaced in "The Lees of Happiness."